AE-BASOL/pong-portfolio/README.md

 ## What changed

-- **Lean ambient backdrop** – the `.ambient` gradients in `src/style.css` were simplified (fewer layers, lighter blur) and move with long, low-amplitude keyframes so the GPU handles the work without busy scripts.
+- **Lean ambient backdrop** – the `.ambient` gradients in `src/style.css` remain GPU-friendly so the dark atmosphere stays light on CPU.
-- **Responsive paddle pulse** – the paddle in `drawPaddle` stays matte white and only emits a short, 200 ms glow when collisions occur; mouse and keyboard controls now span ~90 % of the canvas width with no easing delay.
+- **Guided launch & endless rally** – the ball now perches directly above the paddle until you press **Enter**, then sails upward with a slight horizontal bias and never hard-resets during play.
-- **Smaller, faster ball** – `CONFIG.constants.BALL_SIZE` and `BALL_SPEED` shrink and accelerate the ball (~60 % of the previous size, ~1.5× speed) while retaining the original bounce math.
+- **Navigation physics polish** – boxes keep their hit momentum, bounce off one another inside the shared frame, and only trigger redirects once prerequisite bricks are gone.
-- **Navigation lives system** – every button in `buildTargetsNav` receives three life dots, floats independently, and counts down hits.
-When a counter reaches zero, `triggerTargetRedirect` plays a depletion animation before navigating.
+- **Brick breaker wave** – each start seeds drifting bricks inside the play zone; they absorb the first volley, fade out on impact, and gate navigation damage until cleared.
 - **Debug overlay** – press **F** or call `window.__PONG_DEBUG__.set(true)` to view a live FPS/physics readout without touching the main game loop.

 ## Gameplay tuning constants